 QR codes make it easy to initiate a payment both on- and offline.
 Scanning a QR code shown on your laptop with your mobile phone is becoming more and more popular thanks to its easiness.
 The practice of using QR codes is limitless as you can use them online, in print, outdoor advertising, or as a payment method off and on-premise.

 Pay-by-links allow for telephone or email orders.
 The helpdesk can send out a uniquely generated payment link via email, SMS, or WhatsApp, and the customer can pay comfortably with the preferred payment method of its choice.
 When the customer pays, the merchant receives an immediate notification and can fulfil its part of the transaction.

 QR and pay-by-links help manage your business during the coronavirus pandemic.
 Learn more about these features here.

 30% of social media users in the US age 18-34 have bought stuff through social media.
-When your payment platform is able to facilitate by tools that let people buy directly on social media by sending then to a payment page instead of a product page you will encounter fewer dropouts.
+When your payment platform is able to facilitate tools that let people buy directly on social media by sending them to a payment page instead of a product page you will encounter fewer dropouts.

 Easy to use data for useful actions